What is infliximab?

 In a small number of patients, lupus-like symptoms and signs may occur.
 These include photosensitivity and joint and muscle pain (arthritis and arthralgias).
 Treatment should be stopped if these occur.

-Severe cutaneous reactions have rarely been reported, including Stevens Johnson syndrome and toxic epidermal necrolysis.
-Some patients have been reported to develop dermatitis and palmoplantar pustulosis.
+Severe cutaneous reactions have rarely been reported, including Stevens-Johnson syndrome and toxic epidermal necrolysis.
+Some patients have been reported to develop dermatitis, chronic plaque psoriasis, and palmoplantar pustulosis.

-Like all medications that work on the immune system, infliximab may increase the risk of certain types of lymphoma (white blood cell cancer).
+Like all medications that work on the immune system, infliximab may increase the risk of certain types of lymphoma.
 These have rarely been reported in patients on infliximab, usually in those also taking other medicines that suppress the immune system such as azathioprine or mercaptopurine.
-Skin cancers, in particular squamous cell carcinoma, have also been reported usually in patients on infliximab.
+Skin cancers, in particular squamous cell carcinoma, have also been reported in patients on infliximab.
 These patients usually have other risk factors such as severe sun damage or previous treatment with photochemotherapy (PUVA).

 Regular follow-up visits to monitor the safety and efficacy of treatment are necessary.
 It is recommended that patients on biologic medications have routine blood tests every 6 months or so, including full blood count and liver function tests.
 TB tests should be repeated from time to time.